Work-Life Balance as a Business Owner: What Actually Works

 Day 4: Remove work notifications from phone after hours

 You deleted email yesterday.
-Today: turn off Slack, Teams, or whatever work communication tools you have.
+Today, turn off Slack, Teams, or whatever other work communication tools you have on your phone.

 Set “Do Not Disturb” schedule on your phone: